AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/advanced-usage.md

 }
 ```

-In addition to `MessagesViewArguments`, each View provides a corresponding `ViewArguments`.
+In addition to `MessagesViewArguments`, each View provides the corresponding `ViewArguments`.

 | Type | Corresponding page |
 |:---:|:---:|